World of Transport Books

 Contributor 8:

 Exactly right.
-These days it's extremely difficult to make a business case for a paper directory, because it doesn't sell.
-It's too expensive to include all the data available and the selected data which does end up printed is inaccurate before it's out of the door - not because it was bad information but because it can't keep up with the changes the way electronic data can.
+These days, it's extremely difficult to make a business case for a paper directory, as it doesn't sell.
+It's too expensive to include all the data available, and the selected data that does end up printed is inaccurate before it even goes to print—not because it was bad information, but because it can't keep up with changes the way electronic data can.

 ...............................................................................................................................................